Like Lemon Bars? Then you’ve got to try these Strawberry Bars made with pureed fresh strawberries.

 So I placed a few handfuls of fresh strawberries into the blender.
 Then I substituted the liquefied fresh strawberries, in my lemon bar recipe (with a few other adjustments,) placed them in the oven, and crossed my fingers.

-Low and behold, the PINK Strawberry Bars were a success!
+Low and behold, the PINK Fresh Strawberry Bars were a success!

-Strawberry bars have quickly become a family favorite.
+Fresh Strawberry Bars have quickly become a family favorite.
 They are so moist and creamy with a bright fresh flavor.
 Just the treat to serve on Valentines Day, the official holiday for pink food.

 I will certainly be serving strawberry bars for Valentines Day this year–we may have to make strawberry bars on Super Bowl Sunday as well.